cefsharp/CefSharp.Tutorial/README.md

 # CefSharp.Tutorial
 CefSharp Tutorials - Basic Examples for getting Started

-The solutions in the Sample<m> Sub-Folder show step by step introductory WPF sample applications that should help understanding and using CefSharp within WPF.
+The solutions in the Sample&lt;n> Sub-Folder show step by step introductory WPF sample applications that should help understanding and using CefSharp within WPF.
 The samples are very simple on a 101 level to make sure everyone can get most out of it.
-Newbies should start with 'Sample1' since the complexity of each sample increases as <n> increases.
+Newbies should start with 'Sample1' since the complexity of each sample increases as &lt;n> increases.

 Please be sure to read the Readme.txt files in each sub-folder to understand more details about each sample.